 "I, for example, went through Balanced Body's program, which has a contemporary versus classical focus and supports teachers being able to use Pilates for movement re-education," she says.
 "This is also helpful for me being a physical therapist who uses my Pilates education for rehab and movement re-education with my clients."

 These exercises are typically based on contemporary research.
 Polestar, for example, is a contemporary approach "shaped by concepts from biomechanics, motor learning, communication skills, current research to enhance the work of Joseph Pilates," according to the Polestar Pilates website.

 As the experience will vary widely from instructor to instructor, those new to Pilates (or who've tried another type before and not been a fan) may find it less intimidating to begin working out in a less traditional way.

 5. Stott Pilates

-Another thing that sets this type of Pilates apart is that it takes the basic principles of the classical method and adds props such as the stability ball, foam roller and BOSU.
+Another thing that sets this type of Pilates apart is that it takes the basic principles of the classical method and adds props such as the stability ball, foam roller and BOSU, making it a good pick for anyone looking to improve their balance.
 And unlike classical Pilates where the lower spine is pressed into the floor, in Stott Pilates, you maintain the natural curve of the lower spine off the floor.